 It’s also a cultural hub, with two festivals per year, for literature and music respectively.
 The recently-built Storyhouse boasts two theatres, a cinema and a library.

 You’ll find plenty by way of food to eat in Chester, with a smattering of independent restaurants, bistros and fine dining options.

 History is a big part of living and working in the city: you could find yourself wandering past the city walls—which date back to Roman times—on your walk to work.
 You have the choice of living in a Georgian townhouse and shopping in Tudor buildings.

-- Enjoy a fine dining experience at the Michelin-starred Arkle, or Simon Radley at the Chester Grosvenor.
+- Enjoy fine dining at the Michelin-starred Arkle, or Simon Radley at the Chester Grosvenor.